 We must uphold the human rights of workers and comply with all applicable labor laws.
-We are prohibited from engaging in any form of human trafficking and suspicions of such should be reported immediately to the human resources, compliance or legal department.
+We are prohibited from engaging in any form of human trafficking or related activities and suspicions of such should be reported immediately to the human resources, compliance or legal department.

-Examples of human trafficking include, but are not limited to:
+Examples of human trafficking or related activities include, but are not limited to: